tongwu-msft/azure-rest-api-specs/index.md

 For information about testing HTTP requests/responses, see:
 * [Fiddler](http://www.telerik.com/fiddler).
 Fiddler is a free web debugging proxy that can intercept your REST requests, making it easy to diagnose the HTTP request/ response messages.
 * [JWT Decoder](http://jwt.calebb.net/) and [JWT.io](https://jwt.io/), which make it quick and easy to dump the claims in your bearer token so you can validate their contents.

-To provide feedback and help us refine and shape our content, use the LiveFyre comments section that follows this article.

 <!--Reference style links: DOCS -->